netzpirat/guard-cucumber/README.md

 :change_format => 'pretty'        # Use a different cucumber format when running individual features
                                   # This replaces the Cucumber --format option within the :cli option
                                   # default: nil

+:command_prefix => 'xvfb-run'     # Add a prefix to the cucumber command such as 'xvfb-run' or any
+                                  # other shell script.
+                                  # The example generates: 'xvfb-run bundle exec cucumber ...'
+                                  # default: nil
 ```

 ## Cucumber configuration